seyilbaatyrbek/exam-solution/README.md

 ### Delete the comments

-Write a method which can read and parse a `javascript` file.
+Write a method called `deleteComments` which can read and parse a `javascript` file.
+- It takes the path to the file as a string parameter
-The method returns the number of the single line comments and removes them from the original file.
+- The method returns the number of the single line comments
+  - By single line comments we mean the lines that starts with `//`
+- And removes them single line comments from the original file.
-It writes the comment-free code to the original file.
+- It writes the comment-free code to the original file.
+- If there is a problem with reading or writing the file the method should catch the error and write to the console the following message: `An error occured with accessing the files.`

 #### Example